lambdaclass/riak_core_tutorial/README.md

 ```

 So far, nothing very special: the start_link will be called by a
-supervisore (see next section) to start the process, and the
+supervisor to start the process (see next section) and the
 parameters are more or less forwarded to
 `riak_core_coverage_fsm:start_link`.